dialoguebranch/dlb-web/README.md

 `/dlb-core-java/` repositories)
 * Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-service -f ./dlb-web/dlb-web-service/with-keycloak.Dockerfile .`

+For faster development, you may build the web service and its WAR file separately outside the Docker image and then bind to it from the Docker container.
+Then you don't need to rebuild the image at every change in your code.

+* Open a terminal and enter the `{GIT}/dialoguebranch/dlb-web/dlb-web-service` folder.
+* Build the dev image once with: `docker build --no-cache -t dlb-web-service:dev -f ./dlb-web/dlb-web-service/with-keycloak-dev.Dockerfile .`
+* Build the WAR file with this command: `./gradlew clean updateConfig build`.
+You can repeat this command when you want to deploy your code changes.

 ### 2.3.
 Running DLB Web Service and Keycloak using Docker Compose
 * In your terminal, navigate to the `{GIT}/dialoguebranch/dlb-web/docker-compose/` folder.
-* Run using `docker compose -f compose-with-keycloak.yml up`.
+* Run using `docker compose -f compose-with-keycloak.yml up`
+* Or, if you built the dev image, run `docker compose -f compose-with-keycloak-dev.yml up -d`, and then you can close this terminal.

 ### 2.4.
 Test the Setup
-* Open a web-browser in https://localhost:8443/.
+* Open a web-browser in http://localhost:8080/.
 This should bring up the Keycloak administration panel.
 Your browser will probably show a warning about an insecure connection, because you are using a self-signed certificate.
 Log in with the default username and password (admin/admin), and do the following:
   * Make sure that the currently selected Realm is `dialoguebranch`.